srsexton94/budget-manager/README.md

 A chrome extension that replaces references to Donald Trump with a favorite pejorative: a "cathartic update to your presidential news experience"

 ## Set Up & Installation
 -   Create directory with manifest.json and popup.html

+## Dependencies
+-   jQuery